ajfisher/node-pixel/README.md

 * Make a Johnny-Five library to abstract all of the low level control
 * Create a method for animating the strands
 * Enhance the protocol parser to be able to read multiple pixels in one message
-* Update the LED values then send a message to "show" it all in one go rather than by pixel right now.
+* Update the LED values then send a message to "show" it all in one go rather than by pixel right now

+## Acknowledgements

+This library wouldn't exist without the great work done by Adafruit on their NeoPixel libraries.
+Make sure you go buy pixels from them and support great open hardware.